rclone/rclone/docs/content/docs.md

 `-v` to make them show.
 See the [Logging section](#logging) for more info on log levels.

+Note that on macOS you can send a SIGINFO (which is normally ctrl-T in the terminal) to make the stats print immediately.

 ### --stats-file-name-length integer ###
 By default, the `--stats` output will truncate file names and paths longer than 40 characters.
 This is equivalent to providing